‘Get that booster’: Vidant doctors suggest getting COVID shots before Christmas

 If you do have a choice, experts recommend Pfizer or Moderna.

-“The recent CDC guidance that we’re showing preference toward mRNA platforms. such as Pfizer and Moderna,” said Dr. Gallaher.
+“The recent CDC (Centers for Disease Control) guidance that we’re showing preference toward mRNA platforms. such as Pfizer and Moderna,” said Gallaher.

 “There were more reports of complications since last spring when they reintroduced the vaccine,” said Ramsey.
 “More cases of blood clots and some deaths.”